anubhutivyas/RL/docs/advanced/research/experimental-design.md

 This document provides comprehensive methodologies for designing robust experiments with NeMo RL, including hypothesis testing, control groups, and statistical analysis frameworks.

+> **Note**: This guide focuses on **research methodology and statistical analysis**.
+For validation frameworks and reproducibility approaches, see [Research Validation Experimental Design](../research-validation/experimental-design.md).

 ## Overview

 Proper experimental design is crucial for conducting rigorous research with NeMo RL.
 This guide covers systematic approaches to algorithm comparison, hyperparameter optimization, and ablation studies.